Obsidian-W/Obsidian-travelblog/site/content/english/blog/Itinerary-EastAfrica.md

 ![Mombasa Old Town](images/blog/mbasa.jpg)

-Explore **Fort Jesus**, the Old Town’s narrow lanes, eat Swahili street food, see the thousands bats, the sculptures...
+Explore **Fort Jesus**, the Old Town's narrow lanes, eat Swahili street food, see the thousands bats, the sculptures...

 But don't take pictures of the government building, even though they are very *Heritage*, it's forbidden.